14 January 1981* (St 246/1) Hampering Walesa’s visit to Italy

 2. text written by hand is indicated in italic script;

-to a previously typed document this is indicated by underlined italic script.
+3. when a handwritten phrase, figure or word has been added to a previously typed document this is indicated by underlined italic script.